doctl compute droplet-action resize

 Description

-By default, this command will only increase or decrease the CPU and RAM of the Droplet, not its disk size.
-This can be reversed.
+By default, this command only increases or decreases the CPU and RAM of the Droplet, not its disk size.
+Unlike increasing disk size, you can reverse this action.

-To also increase the Droplet’s disk size, pass the --resize-disk flag.
+To also increase the Droplet’s disk size, choose a size slug with the desired amount of vCPUs, RAM, and disk space and then set the --resize-disk flag to true.
 This is a permanent change and cannot be reversed as a Droplet’s disk size cannot be decreased.

 Flags